1. Skip to content

 Enough seats to paralyze parliament?

-Thuringia, for example, faces a huge wave of old-age retirements in the judiciary in the coming months.
+Thuringia, for example, faces a huge wave of retirements in the judiciary in the coming months.
 The AfD will be able to block the appointment of constitutional judges, and it can hamper the work of the Judicial Selection Committee and thus the appointment of judges for life.

 AfD state leader Höcke made it clear before the elections what he thinks of the German judiciary.
-After having been convicted twice in court for using a Nazi slogan, he accused the judiciary of pandering to his political opponents and threatened the judiciary on his social media channels: "We will not put up with this," he wrote.
+After having been convicted twice in court for using a Nazi slogan, he accused the judiciary of pandering to his political opponents and threatened the judiciary on his social media channels.
+"We will not put up with this," he wrote.
 "This is what arbitrariness tastes like.
 I no longer have the feeling that we are living in a functioning constitutional state."

 As the strongest political force, the AfD would also have the right to select the president of the state parliament, a position that holds far-reaching power.
 The president of the parliament organizes the election of the state premier and can appoint and dismiss important civil servants.
 The president of the parliament can also refuse to sign legislation into effect.